Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

     alt="Some Pic" />

 Notes:

 The fee market.
 That's a chart of the average transaction fees in the Bitcoin network over time.
-As you can see the price is constatly fluctuating.
+As you can see the price is constantly fluctuating.

 ---v

 ## Market Emergence

 #### _Fee Market_